 Lakewood Housing Authority

-Lakewood Housing Authority is a Public Housing Agency in Lakewood, New Jersey that participates in the Section 8 Housing Choice Voucher (HCV), Section 8 Project-Based Voucher (PBV), and Rental Assistance Demonstration (RAD) programs.
-As of November 19th, 2019, Lakewood Housing Authority has 1 waiting lists that are open now or opening soon.
+Lakewood Housing Authority is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), Section 8 Project-Based Voucher (PBV), and Rental Assistance Demonstration (RAD) programs.
+As of July 8th, 2020, Lakewood Housing Authority has 1 waiting lists that are open now or opening soon.

 The RAD Senior and Disabled Project-Based Voucher Waiting List is open indefinitely.

 Lakewood Housing Authority serves Lakewood but does not serve Lakewood Township.

 |RAD Senior and Disabled Project-Based Voucher

 |Lakewood, New Jersey Housing Choice Voucher

 Due to the coronavirus disease (COVID-19) outbreak, some waiting list openings may be postponed until further notice.
 Visit the housing authority's website for the latest on its current operations, if one is available.
 If there is no information online, contact the housing authority directly.
 Due to a high volume of calls and modified office hours in most areas, it may take days or weeks to get a response.

 Lakewood Housing Authority Website: http://www.lakewoodha.org/.

 COVID-19 Update: Affordable Housing Online has not yet confirmed if this waiting list is still open.
 As of April 2, 2020, the website says: